Rogers Park, Chicago

-In 2022, Rogers Park was ranked as a top 5 neighborhood to live in the United States.

 History

 19th century

-The Rogers Park area was colonized on what once was the convergence of two Native American trails, now known as Rogers Avenue and Ridge Boulevard, predating modern metropolitan Chicago.
-The Pottawatomi and various other regional tribes often settled in Rogers Park from season to season.
+The Rogers Park area was colonized at the convergence of two Native American trails predating modern metropolitan Chicago, that evolved into Rogers Avenue and Ridge Boulevard.
+The Pottawatomi and other regional tribes settled in Rogers Park from season to season.
 The name of Indian Boundary Park west of Rogers Park reflects this history as does Pottawattomie Park near Clark Street and Rogers Avenue.

 In 1809, the Karthauser Inn was established as stagecoach stop and tavern.
 Phillip Rogers of Ireland purchased 1600 acres of land in the area from the 1830s to 1856.
-He operated a toll gate beside his home at what is now Ridge and Lunt Avenues and often traded and worked with the local tribes.
+He operated a toll gate beside his home at what became Ridge and Lunt Avenues and often traded and worked with the local tribes.

 During the period 1844 to 1850 arriving colonizers started farms along a ridge in the western portion of Rogers Park, avoiding the often flooded lowlands to the east.
 In 1870 Rogers' son-in-law, Patrick I. Touhy, sold 100 acres to land speculators, including John Farwell, Luther Greenleaf, Stephen Lunt, Charles Morse, and George Estes; all of whom contributed names to streets in the area.
 With an additional purchase of 125 acres in 1873 these speculators together with Touhy formed the Rogers Park Building and Land Company.
-Also in 1873, the Chicago & Northwestern Railway completed a service line through the area and constructed a station at Greenleaf Ave.
-The population was 200 and a Post Office was opened in July 1873.
-Five years later, the voters agree to incorporate as a village under the name of Rogers Park.
+Also in 1873, the Chicago & Northwestern Railway completed a line through the area and constructed a station at Greenleaf Ave.
+The population was 200 and a post office was opened in July 1873.

-On April 29, 1878, Rogers Park was incorporated as a village of Illinois governed by six trustees.
+On April 29, 1878, voters incorporated Rogers Park as a village of Illinois governed by six trustees.
 In 1885, the Chicago, Evanston & Lake Superior Railroad, a predecessor of the Chicago, Milwaukee & St. Paul Railroad, built a combination freight and commuter line through eastern Rogers Park on the present "L" right-of-way with a stop at Morse Avenue.
 By 1893, the population was 3500, the North Shore Electric Railroad expanded its service into the area, and the village of Rogers Park was annexed to Chicago.

 The Rogers Park Women's Club opened the first library in 1894.
 In that year, the Great Fire of Rogers Park destroyed the business district.